Protect yourself from dingoes. Wildlife Repellent devices.

 Do not run or wave your arms.

-Aim and Use your Ultrasonic Device to scare away the Dingo.
+Use your Ultrasonic Device to scare away the Dingo.

 Department of Environment and Science (DES), Queensland